AllenNeuralDynamics/aind-behavior-video-transformation/README.md

 This project is used to encode behavior videos and, depending on the user request, will compress those videos while ensuring that they are formatted for correct display across many devices.
-This may include performing common image pre-processing steps that are common across many commercial video products, but have to be done post-hoc for our behavior videos.
+This may include common image preprocessing steps, such as gamma encoding, that are necessary for correct display, but have to be done post-hoc for our behavior videos.

 ## Goals